 I remember staying at her place often and watching Roller Derby on her TV and eating Sara Lee chocolate cake.
 She would drink manhattans and I would always get to have the cherry after she finished her drink.
 Fun memories!

-OK, but back to this Amazingly Easy Zesty Focaccia Bread!
+OK, but back to this Italian focaccia recipe!
 Perfect for snacking, as a appetizer, served with soups, salads and when split down the middle, is a great way to shake up your sandwich making skills, too.

 It’s crispy on the outside and light and fluffy on the inside.
 A different appetizer to feed a crowd and a great substitute instead of the go-to garlic bread or dinner roll.

-With only six ingredients to make the dough and 5 minutes of kneading time in a mixer, this is some pretty easy bread to make.
+With only six ingredients to make the dough and 5 minutes of kneading time in a mixer, this Italian bread recipe is simple to make.

 To allow the kneaded bread to rise in a warm, draft-free space I usually turn my oven on to 200°F and then turn it off.
 Then I make the dough and use that warm space as my place to let it rise.

-The other day I read a trick my friend Nagi over at RecipeTin Eats uses.
+The other day I read a trick my friend Nagi uses.

-This Homemade Focaccia Bread is a fun recipe to make with the kids, too!
+Focaccia is a fun recipe to make with the kids, too!